digiblur/digiDryerMon/README.md

 # digiDryerMon
-ESP8266 based washer/dryer current monitoring via a split core current transformer over MQTT.
+ESP8266 based washer/dryer current monitoring via a split core current transformer with ESPHome.
 Pull Requests are welcome!
 Please open an issue if you have any support needs.

 Video Demostration and Setup - https://www.youtube.com/watch?v=1tqJkw5f0iA